The asynchronous torsion of the main and accessory wandering spleens in an infant

 CONCLUSION: The present article describes challenges associated with the diagnostics of this pathology, important role of spiral computed tomography, efficacy of diagnostic laparoscopy and relaparoscopy as well as the efficacy of laparoscopic spleen resection in case of spleen necrosis in an infant.

-Yuri Sokolov
+Yuri Y. Sokolov

 Russian Medical Academy of Continuous Professional Education; Bashlyaevа Children’s City Clinical Hospital